Energy & Climate

 Sheridan faculty, staff and students assessed the impact of different energy retrofits and energy management practices using detailed computer models of all the buildings.
 At the same time, the team evaluated possibilities for more efficient energy distribution and supply throughout Sheridan campuses, particularly in upgrades to heating and cooling distribution and supply.

 The team’s evaluation culminated in a set of recommendations that describe an optimum combination of investment returns, efficiency and environmental performance.
-In early 2013, Sheridan’s Board of Governors formally endorsed implementation of the Integrated Energy and Climate Master Plan.
+In early 2013, Sheridan’s Board of Governors formally endorsed the implementation of the Integrated Energy and Climate Master Plan.

 Through the IECMP, Sheridan is investing, over the 2013 to 2020 time frame, in a comprehensive energy and greenhouse gas reduction solution that comprises campus-wide control and metering, building efficiency retrofits, upgraded and expanded heating and cooling distribution, on-site heat and power generation and extensive solar PV applications.
 The IECMP projects provide a long-term platform for ongoing continuous improvement through world-class energy management; provide a robust foundation for even deeper emissions reductions through extended heat recovery and the possible use of biofuels; and are a powerful platform for faculty to develop world-class sustainability, energy and climate curricula.
 New buildings are built to at least LEED® Gold standards with a separately-specified energy performance requirement consistent with global best practice.